Arrata-TTRPG/Arrata-TTRPG/src/sections/characters.typ

 You may choose _up to_ this number of skills to be _Major Skills_ - this means
 that your character starts with these skills, and the Quality and Quantity is equal to their Root(s).
 Major Skills are important starting pillars for any character.
-They represent the past actions and experience of the character, as well as the
+They represent the past actions and experience of the character.

+=== New Skills

+When a character uses a new Skill that they don't have, they can choose to add it to their character sheet.
+All New Skills start at the Quality of their root(s), and with a Quantity of 1.

 === Character Sheets